Arvid Jacobson: Biography

 With his wife Sally, he traveled to New York, where the fledgling GRU agent Whittaker Chambers was assigned the task of meeting Jacobson and making a fitness report.
 Chambers advised against using Jacobson as an underground agent because of his truculent temperament and the fact that he was missing fingers on one hand.

 Nevertheless, the GRU sent him to Europe as part of an apparatus of Soviet agents, led by the wife of Alfred Tilton, that operated in Finland.

 The Finnish police uncovered the group after the suspected army officer Vilho Pentikäinen fled to the Soviet Union with military secrets.
 Jacobson was arrested in October 1933, along with his wife Sally, and he promptly confessed to his role as an agent and revealed the existence of another Soviet apparatus working in Paris, which included Lydia Stahl and Robert Gordon Switz.

 After a secret trial, the Finnish court sentenced Jacobson to six years imprisonment in April 1934.
-He was subsequently pardoned in July 1935 and returned to the United States.
+He was subsequently pardoned in July 1935 and extradited to the United States.

+Career

 Jacobson was hired to teach mathematics at Wayne State University in 1944.
+He became active in the field of computing, and in the late 1950s directed a program at Wayne State to develop a computer capable of translating between human languages.

+Jacobson was a member of the Association for Computing Machinery (ACM), and in 1958 he served with Saul Gorn, Melvin A. Shader, and Edmund Berkeley on an ACM committee investigating the social responsibilities of computer scientists.

 He retired in 1966 and died in Novi, Michigan in 1976.